One of my favourite definitions of clean code comes from Michael Feathers:

 log_inreturn a new object so that those methods can't be called until you've logged in.

-- Prefer to create a new interface than bodging an existing one.
+- Prefer to create a new interface rather than bodging an existing one.
 I've made many bad interfaces by trying to make it serve two very similar but not identical purposes.
-Better to have two separate interfaces that do one job very well: one can still delegate to the other, or both can delegate to the same code.
+Better to have two separate interfaces that do one job very well: one can still delegate to the other, or both can delegate to some extracted code.
 If I'm not sure, I'll start by making a separate interface, and only combine it with another if they really do represent the same concept.

 - Related to the previous point: design for use, not reuse.
 I don't think I've ever seen somebody produce better code by aiming for reusable code or flexibility.